Joachim Philip

 Joachim Philip was a Grenadian planter and revolutionary, and a member of the prominent free-coloured (mixed-race) Philip family.
 He was a leader of Fédon's rebellion; Philip held the rank of captain in Julien Fédon's forces and delivered Fédon's ultimatum to the British forces in St. George's.
-He survived the end of the rebellion but was captured in Petit Martinique eight years later and executed.
+He survived the end of the rebellion but was captured in Petite Martinique eight years later and executed.

 Early life

 Joachim Philip was the son of Jeanette, a formerly enslaved woman, and her husband Honore Philip, a French baker turned planter.
 Honore and Jeanette had eight children — Magdalen, Susannah, Judith, Honore, Michel, Joachim, Nicholas-Regis and Jean-Baptiste Louis.
 Joachim Philip and his brothers Honore and Louis trained as carpenters while his youngest brother, Nicholas-Regis was a stone mason by training.

 When Honore died in 1779 he left property to his children, his two brothers, François and Jean-Pierre, and his mother.
 When Jeanette died in 1788 she left more property to their children across Petit Martinique, Carriacou, and the main island of Grenada.
 In November 1794, to settle a court judgement against him, Joachim was forced to sell his property on Petit Martinque and relocated to a family property in Gouyave.